Monolithic Power Systems Inc

 How Monolithic Power Systems reduced the environmental impact of its waste?

-Since 2021, Monolithic Power Systems's total waste generation increased by 50%, including a 30.85% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.
+Since 2021, Monolithic Power Systems's total waste generation increased by 50%, including a 30.85% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems. a

-Over the same period, Monolithic Power Systems reduced the share of hazardous waste by 33.33%, then maintained stable levels in 2023, potentially marking the consolidation of earlier progress in eliminating high-risk materials from its waste stream.
+Over the same period, Monolithic Power Systems reduced the share of hazardous waste by 33.33%, then maintained stable levels in 2023, potentially marking the consolidation of earlier progress in eliminating high-risk materials from its waste stream. a

-Overall, Monolithic Power Systems's growing waste output continues to pressure the environment, though past reductions in hazardousness have held steady, suggesting a neutralizing effect that should be actively monitored.
+Overall, Monolithic Power Systems's growing waste output continues to pressure the environment, though past reductions in hazardousness have held steady, suggesting a neutralizing effect that should be actively monitored. a

 How does Monolithic Power Systems treat its hazardous waste?

 In 2023, Monolithic Power Systems reported that 7 metric tonnes of its total waste output were classified as hazardous.
-This represents 0.99% of its overall waste generation.
+This represents 0.99% of its overall waste generation. a

 Breakdown of Monolithic Power Systems's Hazardous and Non-Hazardous Waste by Treatment Method